 The U.S. Patent Office issues patent number US51766A to Fred Waller for the invention of an aquaplane – the first water ski.

-Benjamin O. Davis became the first African American to achieve general in the United States Air Force when he was promoted to brigadier general.
+Benjamin O. Davis becomes the first African American to achieve the rank of general in the United States Air Force when he was promoted to brigadier general.
 Five years later, he would also become the first African American promoted to major general.
 Following his retirement, Davis received the rank of full general (four stars) from President Bill Clinton.

 In the midst of the space race, NASA tests its first Saturn I rocket.
 The rocket is significant because its power put the first Americans into orbit around the Earth.

 In a thrilling game against the Seattle Seahawks, Cowboy Emmitt Smith broke the all-time rushing record previously held by the Bear’s Walter Payton.
 Despite his fourth-quarter 11-yard drive, the Seahawks would win the game 17-14.